ReneS121082/20200914si/4.3.0/workshop/modules/module-000-preparation-hypervisor/prepare-hypervisor.md

 To make things easier we can create the two virtual machines we need for later, with the commands below, this will create the two needed machines, install base software on them with kickstart.

-### Services Virtual Machine:
+### bastion Virtual Machine:

 ```
-[root@hypervisor ~]# /root/openshift-4-gls-workshop/4.2.14/files/installations-scripts/hypervisor.hX.rhaw.io/04-hypervisor-virt-install-services.sh
+[root@hypervisor ~]# /root/openshift-4-gls-workshop/4.2.14/files/installations-scripts/hypervisor.hX.rhaw.io/04-hypervisor-virt-install-bastion.sh
 ```

 Installation will run in the foreground.
-After completion you can login using into the services machine with username: root and password redhat.
+After completion you can login using into the bastion machine with username: root and password redhat.
 You can close the connection typing "^]".

 The following listing show the kickstart parameters used by virt-install.

-## services.hX.rhaw.io.ks
+## bastion.hX.rhaw.io.ks

 ```
 #version=RHEL8